-The primary safety endpoint is the proportion of patients who experience either \geq Grade 2 acute GVHD or chronic GVHD by 2 years post-treatment.
-Additional safety evaluations include the following: success and kinetics of HSC engraftment, incidence of transplant-related mortality; detection of vector-derived replication-competent lentivirus; and characterization and quantification of events related to the location of insertion of the functional gene in target cells.
+The primary safety endpoint is the proportion of patients who experience either \geq Grade 2 acute GVHD or chronic GVHD by 2 years posttreatment.
+Some additional safety evaluations include the following: success and kinetics of HSC engraftment, incidence of transplant-related mortality; detection of vector-derived replication-competent lentivirus; and characterization and quantification of events related to the location of insertion of the functional ABCD1 gene in target cells.
 Patients will be followed for 24 months post-treatment under this protocol.
-In accordance with applicable guidance from the FDA and EMA, we will be monitoring patients in a separate long-term follow up protocol to evaluate safety for up to 15 years, and will also monitor efficacy endpoints to demonstrate a sustained treatment effect.
+In accordance with applicable guidance from the FDA and EMA, we will be monitoring patients in a separate long-term follow up protocol (LTF-304) to evaluate safety for up to 15 years, and will also monitor efficacy endpoints to demonstrate a sustained treatment effect.

-In September 2019, we presented updated clinical data at the 13th European Pediatric Neurology Society (EPNS) Congress.
-All data presented and summarized below are as of the data cut-off date of April 25, 2019, except as otherwise indicated below:
+In August 2020, we presented updated clinical data at the 46th Annual Meeting of the European Society for Blood and Marrow Transplantation (EBMT).
+All data presented and summarized below are as of January 2020, except as otherwise indicated:

-- The data reflect a total patient population of 32 patients in the study, with a median follow-up time of 21.2 months, and a range of zero to 60.2 months. - Of the 32 patients who have received Lenti-D, 15 have completed the two-year follow-up period and enrolled in the long-term follow-up protocol, 14 are currently on-study, and three are no longer on-study.
-Of the three patients who are no longer on the study, two withdrew from the study at investigator discretion, and one died following rapid disease progression and development of MFDs beginning early in the study post-treatment. - of the 17 patients who have or would have reached 24 months of follow-up and completed the study, 88 percent (N=15/17) continue to be alive and MFD-free in a long-term follow-up protocol.
-The 14 patients currently on-study have less than 24 months of follow-up and have shown no evidence of MFDs.
-The longest follow-up of the 14 patients was 20.4 months. - ∘ Of the 32 patients who have received Lenti-D, 30 had stable NFS (NFS ≤ 4, without a change of >3 from baseline) following treatment, - As of the data cut-off, no acute or chronic GvHD have been reported post- treatment and there have been no reports of graft failure, cases of insertional oncogenesis, or replication competent lentivirus.
-The safety profile of Lenti-D treatment is generally consistent with myeloablative conditioning with busulfan and cyclophosphamide.
-Three adverse events (AE) have been deemed potentially related to treatment with Lenti-D drug product and include BK-mediated viral cystitis (N=1, grade 3) and vomiting (N=2, grade 1); all three resolved using standard measures.
+- The data reflect a total patient population of 32 patients in the study, with a median follow-up time of 30.0 months and a range of 9.1 to 70.7 months.
+Of the 32 patients who have received eli-cel, 20 had completed ALD-102 and were enrolled in LTF-304, while nine continued to be followed in ALD-102 not having reached 24 months post-treatment, and three were no longer on-study.
+Of the three patients who are no longer on the study, two withdrew from the study at investigator discretion, and one experienced rapid disease progression early in the study, resulting in MFDs and death. - Of the 23 patients who have or would have reached 24 months of follow-up and completed the study, 87 percent (20 out of 23) have met the primary endpoint and continue to be alive and MFD-free in LTF-304.
+Fourteen patients have at least four years of follow-up, including ten patients who have reached at least their Year 5 follow-up visit.
+The nine patients from ALD-102 that have not reached Month 24 have shown no evidence of MFDs. - Of the 32 patients who have received eli-cel, 31 had stable NFS (NFS ≤ 4, without a change of >3 from baseline) and 24 patients maintained an NFS of 0 following treatment. - As of the data cut-off date, no acute or chronic GvHD have been reported post- treatment and there have been no reports of graft failure or graft rejection.
+The treatment regimen, comprising mobilization/apheresis, conditioning, and eli-cel infusion, had a safety and tolerability profile primarily reflective of the known effects of mobilization/apheresis and conditioning.
+In ALD-102, as previously reported, three adverse events were considered possibly related to eli-cel and include one serious adverse event (Grade 3 BK viral cystitis), and two non-serious adverse events (Grade 1 vomiting).
+All three adverse events resolved using standard measures.